 So, knowing your audience and building your brand are where you start to build your e-Commerce competitive advantage.
 But where you really close the deal, and drive the sales is in what you do with that knowledge and those assets.

-One of the big benefits on online selling is that you can sell 24-7, 365 days a year.
+One of the big benefits of online selling is you can sell 24-7, 365 days a year.
 Online stores never close.
 And that means you need a lot of brand activation.
 This is what drives people to your store.
 It’s what engages and influences them when they visit.
 And it’s what keeps them coming back for more.